syaifulhuseinnn/syaifulhuseinnn/README.md

-### Hi there 👋⚛️
+### Hi there 👋

 💁‍♂️ A person who love visual design.
-Passionate frontend and UI/UX.
+Passionate about frontend web dev and UI/UX.

+- 🔭 I'm currently working on Mitrais
+- 🌱 I'm currently learning NEXT JS, TypeScript, GraphQL, and iOS development
+- 📫 How to reach me: [✉️ syaifulhuseinnn@gmail.com](mailto:syaifulhuseinnn@gmail.com)
 <!--
 **syaifulhuseinnn/syaifulhuseinnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.